Zimbabwe Republic Police: Forensics & Ballistics

 The Forensic Science Laboratory Unit is housed at the Criminal Investigation Department Headquarters in Harare.
 This is a highly specialised technical unit of the Zimbabwe Republic Police whose function is to aid police investigations through analysing exhibits and giving expert conclusive evidence on crime scenes.

-The unit is manned by highly qualified forensic scientists, and has the following sub-sections;
+The unit is staffed by highly qualified forensic scientists, and has the following sub-sections:

 Biology Section

 The Section analyses a wide range of biological evidence for example samples of blood, semen, saliva, sweat derived from cases of murder, rape, stock-theft, etc.

 Criminalistics Section

 The Criminalistics area brings together a pool of scientists dealing with microscopy, tool marks, paints, glass, fibres and hairs analyses etc. The section also examines evidence of hair, fibres, gunshot residue, bullets, cartridges and metals.

 Chemistry Section

 This section analyses minute to complex toxicological evidence (pesticides, insecticides, herbicides and other poisons), arson accelerants, explosives and explosive ordinances, blood alcohol, controlled drugs etc.